Ruoqing-Yao/ruoqing-yao.github.io/_pages/about.md

   - /about.html
 ---

-I'm Ruoqing Yao, a first year Linguistics Ph.D. student at the University of Santa Cruz.
+I'm Ruoqing Yao, a first year Linguistics Ph.D. student at the University of California, Santa Cruz.

-I completed my Bachelor's degree at William & Mary.
+I completed my Bachelor's degree at William & Mary with a double major in Linguistics and Computer Science.